-- TDP national park (the Rio Serrano entrance) is about 1.5 hour drive from Puerto Natales
+- Renting a car from Puerto Natales is the best way to explore TDP national park.
+The Rio Serrano entrance of the park is about 1.5 hour drive from Puerto Natales

 - Punta Arenas has direct flights from Santiago and Puerto Montt.
 LatAm, Sky and Jetsmart all three airlines have daily flights between Santiago and Punta Arenas, with LatAm having most number of flights.